My Story ...

 In 2017, I had MRI after MRI and test after test as one of many consultant suspected that it might be arthritis causing all my pain.
 My joints gave me so much trouble.
 When the tests came back negative, the uncertainty continued.
 Don’t get me wrong, it was excellent news, but I just wanted answers.
 Why are my joints constantly in pain and why do I have difficulty moving around?
 What is up with my heart rate, I don’t sleep properly and I’m fatigued?
 I want to put a name to it all.
 I felt like I was going crazy knowing pretty well that something was wrong.
 In the same year, I started having severe anxiety attacks.
 It knocked my feet from under me.
 ‘Anxiety is what you experience when you are stressed or under pressure, or experiencing trauma’, well that's what I thought.
 I could not entertain the whole idea that I, then at the age of 39, developed anxiety attacks.
 It was a tough time because I wanted answers.
 I learned a lot about mental health and understood that sometimes there just aren't answers to why we are having these attacks.
 I became a prisoner of my own mind.
 I didn’t want to leave home for weekends-away as it just set it off.

 In 2018, I was diagnosed with a second Vertebral Artery Dissection (VAD).
 It was scary, but a familiar road from 4 years ago when I had my first dissection.
 A VAD normally goes hand in hand with stroke or is highly likely at any time shortly after the VAD.
 It can happen because of an injury or without injury as in my case.
 Fear sets in and my thoughts run away with me.
 I sat down with my son when he was only 6 years old and had to explain to him what stroke is and what to do if mummy falls ill and can’t speak.
 We had numerous 999-call practices.
 My little soldier was my right-hand during the day and weeks following my VAD.
 Neurologists couldn't explain why I got these spontaneous dissections in my neck without injury.
 But more importantly, they couldn’t explain why I got them without having a stroke.
 Why is all of this happening?
 I'm falling apart at the age of 40?
 My neurologist came up with a theory that I may have Ehlers-Danlos Syndrome.
 That was the first time I heard of EDS.
 I've had numerous tests and MRI's and all the evidence led to EDS.
 DNA tests were done to confirm his theory of potential vEDS.
-These genetic test results are still pending - I will only receive my results in February 2020 (16 months after my DNA test), shocking I know.
+(These genetic test results were still pending by the time I got back from Base Camp.)
+I received my results 16 months after my DNA test were done as they got lost in the system.
+I reached out to almost every laboratory in England and found them in the end - shocking I know.
 In the mean while I have been diagnosed with Hypermobile Ehlers-Danlos Syndrome (hEDS), Postural Orthostatic Tachycardia Syndrome (POTS) and Osteopenia.

 In September 2018, while at the pool during my son’s swimming lessons, I scanned through Facebook and a random advertisement came up.
 My heart skipped a beat or 3.
 It was an article about the one big thing at the top of my bucket-list.
 EVEREST.
 In my mind I completely put that aside and in the trash-folder because of my physical limitations.
 I gave up all hope that this would ever be possible.
 Time stood still as I read the article.
 What appealed to me was the fact that this company uses porters/yaks to carry your duffle bag for you, making it easier on my joints.
 I felt something that I haven't felt in a very-very long time; a certainty about something.
 I knew it was a nudge - no, let's not beat around the bush, it was a punch.
 Right there in my seat, I started crying uncontrollably.
 I realised I gave up.
 The fight in me - my "go-getter attitude" has faded over the years.
 I was aware that there were probably 50 people around me, but I just couldn't help it.
 I KNEW that my dream was still alive.
 I still want to do this.
 Right there and then I emailed the company for details and knew that this was my moment.
 It was my reality-check and knowing that I need to take control of my life, NOW!
 Lose weight to help my joints and my mental state and take control of my life instead of just accepting my circumstances.
 I need to get fit which will be a hell of a journey working around my EDS and injuries.
 I have faith and I can't say what the future holds or how my body is going to react, but I am going to give it my all.